RikaGoldberg/quartzv4/content/notes/DAO.md

 ![online communities](images/online%20communities.png)

-DAOs are online communities that bring people together and spread good vibes.
-In the past, corporations would do this.
+Corporations used to be the default way to bring people together, pool, and allocate resources.
 Society relied on the structure of corporations to bring people together and give them money and resources to solve problems in society.
-Today, we also have [DAOs] to do this.
+Today, we also have DAOs to serve this function.
 Society relies on DAOs to coordinate groups of people and give them money and resources so they can solve problems.
 DAOs enable a fairer system by aligning incentives better than corporations, resulting in more people acquiring wealth while working on problems that they care about with people whom they care about.